 Blash L., Dower C. & Chapman S. (November 2011).
 High Plains Community Health Center - Redesign Expands Medical Assistant Roles, University of California- San Francisco Center for the Health Professions.

-- Initial turnover as staff not comfortable with rotating front- and back-end responsibilities leave
+- Initial staff turnover due to job skill fit for rotating front- and back-end clinic responsibilities

 Federally Qualified Health Centers

 Health aides and assistants